katrinsharp/scalajs-rpg/README.md

 How to run this thing in DEV:

-You are gonna need 2 consoles open:
+You need to open 2 consoles:

 ```
 1. sbt ~fastOptJS